 However, one powerful variable under your control is when you claim Social Security benefits.
-Waiting to claim those checks lets the amount grow.
+Waiting a few years to claim those checks lets the amount grow.

 “Taking your benefits at the earliest possible age, 62, will reduce them by 25% to 30% versus waiting until your full retirement age (between 65 and 67, depending on when you were born).
 Waiting until age 70 increases them by up to 8% annually for every year you wait after your full retirement age to claim.”

 When work paychecks stop, there’ll probably be no more raises, bonuses or overtime pay for you.
 Retirement means living on what you’ve got and paying as little as necessary in taxes.

 But tax planning can be complex.
 For example, do you know:

 - Whether you’ll need to pay tax on your Social Security income?